 Posted in Examiner Publication on Monday, October 11, 2021

 Cures Act Overview

-The new federal rule decrees that all health care professionals, including chiropractors, must share eight types of notes and records with their patients if the patient requests it:
+The new federal rule decrees that all health care professionals, including chiropractors and naturopaths, must share eight types of notes and records with their patients if the patient requests it:

 - History and physical notes

 - Procedure notes

 - Pathology report narratives